-Africa Union Commission Level
+AFRICA UNION COMMISSION LEVEL

-- i.
-Advocacy for Member States to comply with obligations and commitments to eliminate harmful practices; - ii.
-Advisory and oversight; - iii.
-Dissemination of reporting templates and guidelines; - iv.
-Compilating data and policy analysis to facilitate substantiate reporting on progress and challenges; - v.
-Organization of annual harmful practices side events during Summits and high-level meetings, debriefs, knowledge and good practices sharing; and - vi.
+Advocacy for Member States to comply with obligations and commitments to eliminate harmful practices;

+Advisory and oversight;

+Dissemination of reporting templates and guidelines;

+Compilating data and policy analysis to facilitate substantiate reporting on progress and challenges;

+Organization of annual harmful practices side events during Summits and high-level meetings, debriefs, knowledge and good practices sharing; and

 Mobilization of support from key strategic partners CSOs, NHRIs and donors.

-AU Human Rights Organs
+AU HUMAN RIGHTS ORGANS Capacity building;

-- i.
-Capacity building; - ii.
-Facilitating and encouraging Member States timely reporting on progress and challenges on eliminating harmful practices; and - iii.
+Facilitating and encouraging Member States timely reporting on progress and challenges on eliminating harmful practices; and

 Development of information and reporting tools and guidelines.

-Member States
+MEMBER STATES

-- i.
-Timely reporting on progress and challenges on the elimination of harmful practices; - ii.
-Mobilization of domestic resources to provide adequate funding to programmes for ending harmful practices; - iii.
-Use of data and evidence and good practices gathering and dissemination; - iv.
-Development of national action plans where non-existent and or strengthening national coordination mechanisms on the elimination of harmful practices; - v.
-Monitoring and follow up; and - vi.
-Development of a culture of accountability.
+Timely reporting on progress and challenges on the elimination of harmful practices;

+Mobilization of domestic resources to provide adequate funding to programmes for ending harmful practices;

+Use of data and evidence and good practices gathering and dissemination;

+Development of national action plans where non-existent and or strengthening national coordination mechanisms on the elimination of harmful practices;

-7.2.
-Strategies for the implementation of the Accountability Framework
+STRATEGIES FOR THE IMPLEMENTATION OF THE ACCOUNTABILITY FRAMEWORK

+To operationalize the accountability framework, the following strategies and activities will be conducted by the;

-- i.
-Advocacy; Coordinate regional advocacy campaigns for the ratification of the instruments, the removal of the reservations and the production of timely reports.
-AU creates the conditions to engage in dialogue with Member States to encourage the change of discriminatory practices related to FGM and child marriage; - ii.
-Capacity Building; Support the development of capacities of State actors and other stakeholders on reporting requirement, especially on reporting on child marriage and FGM.
+ADVOCACY; Coordinate regional advocacy campaigns for the ratification of the instruments, the removal of the reservations and the production of timely reports.
+AU creates the conditions to engage in dialogue with Member States to encourage the change of discriminatory practices related to FGM and child marriage;

+CAPACITY BUILDING; Support the development of capacities of State actors and other stakeholders on reporting requirement, especially on reporting on child marriage and FGM.
 AU provides support to non-state actors including Civil Society Organizations, National Human Rights Institutions (NHRIs), youth networks, media houses to engage in advocacy, awareness raising, and capacity building activities among others, that will promote the fulfilment of girls and women's' human rights;

-- iii.
-Knowledge sharing; Organize side events on good and promising practices and lessons learned during high level AU meetings; - iv.
-Partnership; Engage non-state actors to become change agent for FGM and child marriage elimination through their regional networks and social media.
-In addition, mobilize Faith based Organizations (FBOs) and community leaders (clan leaders, women's associations and young peoples' organizations) to promote positive traditional practices that are not harmful to women and girls. - v.
-Monitoring and Follow-up; Map the schedule of the reporting and review processes.
+KNOWLEDGE SHARING; Organize side events on good and promising practices and lessons learned during high level AU meetings;

+PARTNERSHIP; Engage non-state actors to become change agent for FGM and child marriage elimination through their regional networks and social media.
+In addition, mobilize Faith based Organizations (FBOs) and community leaders (clan leaders, women's associations and young peoples' organizations) to promote positive traditional practices that are not harmful to women and girls.

+MONITORING AND FOLLOW-UP; Map the schedule of the reporting and review processes.
 Organize meetings to review state reports and keep track of progress, periodically.
 Design a more comprehensive monitoring plan.
-Develop scorecard to show country progress and gaps on the elimination of harmful practices; - vi.
-Resource Mobilization; Strengthen human, technical and financial resources (international and domestic).
+Develop scorecard to show country progress and gaps on the elimination of harmful practices;

+RESOURCE MOBILIZATION; Strengthen human, technical and financial resources (international and domestic).

-8. Actions on the Way Forward
+Actions on the Way Forward